- How to Calculate Income Tax on Salary with Example FY 2023-24

 - Calculate Tax Liability: Calculate the tax liability for each slab and add them up to determine your total income tax liability.

-- Consider Rebates and Surcharge: Apply any applicable rebates or surcharges based on your specific circumstances.
+- Consider Rebates and Surcharge: Consider any applicable rebates or surcharges based on your specific circumstances.
 For instance, there may be a rebate under Section 87A for individuals with a taxable income up to Rs.
 7 lakh.

 - Calculate Health and Education Cess: Add the Health and Education Cess (currently 4%) to your total tax liability.